krzychb/EspToCloud/readme.md

 * Fixed number of up to eight fields per channel

 Check example [sketch](EspToCloud-ThingSpeak/EspToCloud-ThingSpeak.ino) how to post data to [ThinkSpeak](https://thingspeak.com/).

-On line dashboard with the data charts - https://thingspeak.com/channels/130476

 ### Keen IO